 So, put these values in the formula to find lone pair.

 = 2 lone pairs on central atom(chlorine)

-Now we have to find the hybridization number of ClF3 so that we deserve to identify its molecular and electron geomeattempt.
+Now we need to find the hybridization number of ClF3 so that we can determine its molecular and electron geometry.

-Use the below Formula to find the Hybridization variety of ClF3
+Use the below Formula to find the Hybridization number of ClF3

 ∴ H = N.A. + L.P.